-(Last Updated on : 11/02/2015)
+(Last Updated on : 27/04/2017)

 are tourists paradise.
 These hill stations are also serving as the adventure tourism site on Meghalaya.
-Some of the tourist attraction sites are Cherrapunji
+Here some of the tourist attraction sites in Meghalaya are Cherrapunji

-, Jowai, Khashi Hills and Shillong.
+, Jowai, Khashi Hills

 Cherrapunji is currently used in the map of Meghalaya.
 In the previous era, Cherrapunji or Cherapunjee has the historical name "Sohra".
 Sohra is more commonly used.
-Cherrapunji is credited as being the wettest place on Earth, although nearby Mawsynram currently holds that record.
+Cherrapunji is credited as being the wettest place on Earth, although nearby Mawsynram

 Cherrapunji still holds the all-time record for the most rainfall in a calendar month and in a year.
 It received 9,300 mm (366 in) in July 1861 and 26,461 mm (1,041.75 in) between 1 August 1860 and 31 July 1861.
-Cherrapunji is the traditional capital of "Hima" (Khasi tribal chieftainship constituting a petty state) known as Sohra or Churra.
+Cherrapunji is the traditional capital of "Hima" (Khasi tribal chieftainship constituting a petty state) known as Sohra

-Jowai is the headquarters of West Jaintia Hills district of the state of Meghalaya.
-Jowai is home to the Pnar tribe.
-Jowai is a scenic place located on a plateau region surrounded on three sides by the Myntdu River bordering Bangladesh to the south (about 50 km from the Indo-Bangladesh border).
+Jowai in Jaintia Hills is a scenic place located on a plateau region surrounded on three sides by the Myntdu River bordering Bangladesh to the south (about 50 km from the Indo-Bangladesh border).
 Due to its high altitude of 1380 meters above sea level, Jowai, the hill station region in Meghalaya experiences the warm and pleasant summers with cool to chilly winters.

 and Bangladesh.
 Jowai is well equipped with facilities such as schools, colleges, hospitals and post office.